the couturier reveals the reasons for his physical transformation

 Thierry Mugler is his own work of art.
 In the early 2000s, the designer was the victim of a gym accident that disfigured him.
-After this event which changed his life, the famous stylist underwent a facial reconstruction operation, as he confided in the columns of Numéro Homme in 2017.
+After this event which turned his life upside down, the famous stylist underwent a facial reconstruction operation, as he confided in the columns of Numéro Homme in 2017.
 Then, he decided to transform his appearance.

 Thierry Mugler does not regret his choices.
 Better, this physical transformation was obvious to him.
 The creator (…)